Strictly Constrained Generative Modeling via Split Augmented Langevin Sampling: Experimental details

 is described by a linear equality constraint, discretized into a linear system, and an inequality constraint on the control inputs.
-The projection on this convex constraint set is obtained by Dykstra's double projection algorithm~\cite{bilkova2021projection}, and is used within the ADMM solver.
-We take~$a=-10$,$b=1$,~$u_{\mathrm{max}} = 10$.
+The projection on this convex constraint set is obtained by Dykstra's double projection algorithm~\citep{bilkova2021projection}, and is used within the ADMM solver.

-\paragraph{Learning architecture} We implemented a DDPM diffusion model, using the formalism detailed in~Appendix~\ref{appendix:GM-and-Langevin}.
+\paragraph{Learning architecture} We implemented a DDPM diffusion model, using the formalism detailed in~Appendix~\ref{appendix:algorithms}.
+The trajectories signals are learned in a latent Fourier space encoding the first 10 modes of the input signal.
 The neural network involved is a fully connected network with depth 3 and width 128, using a cosine time embedding.
 It is trained for 200 epochs.
-At sampling time, 1000 diffusion steps are used.
+At sampling time, 1000 diffusion steps are used with~$\rho = 100$.

+\paragraph{Baselines} We implement the latent projected diffusion algorithm \citep{zampini2025training}, and diffusion guidance with constraint penalties~\citep{carvalho2023motion}, and propagate the penalty function through the decoder.

-\paragraph{Sampling} The obstacle is a line, and projecting onto the feasible region is performed by taking the corresponding state either directly above or directly underneath the obstacle.
+\paragraph{Constraint} The obstacles are segments, and projecting onto the feasible region is performed by moving the penetrating trajectory portions trajectory either directly above or directly underneath the obstacle.
+For the penalty method, the constraint penalty is the quadratic distance between the trajectory and the obstacle, which is simple enough to differentiate through in this case.